Finalpga/hello-world/README.md

 My very first repository

-Studying to learn about GIT and maybe some coding for future.
+Studying to learn about GIT and maybe some coding for the future.